Making #composed_of more useful

 Update: my patch finally got added to edge rails.

-Active Record allows you to abstract fields into an aggregate object by using the composed_of declaration.
-This is handy, but the current implementation can be a real pain.
+Active Record allows you to abstract fields into an aggregate object by using the composed\_of

 Fixing it

-So, I’ve written a plugin that overrides the Active Record implementation of composed_of, which allows you to specify a block to convert incoming parameters to the correct type.
+, which allows you to specify a block to convert incoming parameters to the correct type.

 Personally, this has been most helpful when using the Money gem: